 Average annual gas bills for SMEs consuming 100 GJ of gas per annum increased by 22% ($710) between April 2022 and April 2023.

 Gas bills for small businesses increased in all jurisdictions.
 The greatest increases have been in South Australia, Victoria and Tasmania where the average bills have increased by $970, $960 and $820 respectively.

 Tasmanian businesses continue to have the greatest annual gas bills ($5,670) and Western Australian businesses have the lowest ($3,150).

 State by state fact sheets:

-You can access a summary of our study nationally or state by state in the interactive map above.
+You can access a summary of our study nationally or state by state below.
 This year we also obtained and analysed energy bills from five small businesses in various jurisdictions.
-These case studies, as well as the national fact sheet, can be found below.

 Energy Bill Data Packs

 The following workbooks/data packs allow you to enter consumption levels and analyse bills for electricity and gas market offers available to small business customers.

 Calculate historical electricity bills by state

 Increases in energy costs can adversely impact all businesses, large or small, undermining their long-term profitability and contribution to the Australian economy.
 Australian businesses and consumers are facing increasing pressure as a result of the price increases over the past ten years.